im-pro-at/lithpulser/README.md

 ## Build logger

 The easiest way is to compile the logger on the target system.
-It's possible to crosscompile but it's much more effort to do so.
+It's possible to cross compile but it's much more effort to do so.

 Copy the source code to the redpidaya.

 Then just run: "make"

-## Build the fpga design
+## Build the FPGA design

 Open Vivado (2016.2 was used).

-Open the tcl console.
+Open the "TCL Console".

 Type: "cd < folder of the source code >"